A Step-by-Step tutorial that will help you get started with Kanban and manage projects with ease in Kanbanize.

 Kanban board with an Expedite Lane

 Fixed Delivery Date is reserved for work items that need to get done by a certain point in time.
-You can use a dedicated Kanban swimlane to visualize and separate items that, if not finished within a given timeframe, might accumulate a high cost of delay (CoD).
+You can use a dedicated Kanban swimlane to visualize and separate items that might accumulate a high cost of delay (CoD) if not finished within a given timeframe.

 The standard class of service represents the normal activities in your workflow that don’t come with much risk or cost of delay attached to them.
 That’s why, in case the work items in your project are not homogenous, a good practice is to use a Kanban swimlane to separate the standard tasks from those with higher priority.